Huevos Estrellados (Madrid-style Eggs and Potatoes with Ham)

 What’s the difference between huevos estrellados and huevos rotos?

 Both dishes are classic Spanish tapas recipes that use potatoes, eggs, and ham.
-The main difference is huevos estrellados typically uses French fries when served in Madrid.
+The main difference is huevos estrellados typically has fried eggs but huevos rotos is more like scrambled eggs.

 ‘Huevos Rotos’ literally translates to broken eggs, and a more scrambled egg cooking method is used giving the dish its namesake.
 When serving huevos estrellados, you also pan-fry the eggs and keep the yolk runny so the yolk can be broken once served.